 Technical Services

 The technical services department is responsible for optimally organizing the library’s collections and providing catalog search tools for the collection.
-Technical services staff ensure that the library catalog provides a means to locate relevant resources (both known and unknown, discoverable resources) as well as the accessibility of various databases and indexes to the digital collection.
+Technical services staff ensure that the library catalog provides a means to locate relevant resources (both known and unknown, discoverable resources), as well as the accessibility of the digital collection.

 Preservation